Resume of Photographic Work

 - 1989 Honorary Professor of Photography at East Texas State University in Commerce, Texas (now Texas A&M University-Commerce) after serving as one of three jurors to its International Photography competition and exhibit.

-Professional Photogaphy Affiliations
+Professional Photography Affiliations

-- 2004 to present Brandywine Photo Collective.
+- 2004 to present Brandywine Photo Collective several years as Chair

 - 1980 to present Texas Photographic Society.
 President, 1985.
 Board member, 1983-1985.

-- 1977-1980 Photographer for the American Deaf Dance Company, Yacov Sharir, Artistic Director
+- 1977-1980 Photographer for the American Deaf Dance Company, Yacov Sharir, Artistic Director.

 Kind Words

-Danny continues to mix wonderment with insight and grace with humor in a way that very few excellent photographers are consistently capable of doing.
+“Danny continues to mix wonderment with insight and grace with humor in a way that very few excellent photographers are consistently capable of doing.
 (George Krause and Lee Friedlander and Elliott Erwitt come most readily to mind at the moment.)
 His is a world of keen observation, steeped in an awe of the everyday and an enjoyment of the daily challenge that breathing out and in brings to every creature on this planet.
 His art is certainly magical and musical, but, above all, it remains overwhelmingly brave — because he agrees to live for every moment and to share that commitment with us all.
 His photographs challenge us to never cease in that affirmation to life.

 Harry Ransom Humanities Research Center,